 A dairy farmer later owned the property, and remnants of these tenants are seen in the park by visiting a restored windmill.
 In the 1960s, there were plans to develop the area into a resort and residential property, but residents petitioned for the land to be conserved.
 The land became California state property in 2002.
 Today, the park is four miles of pristine Central California coastline.

 Things to do

 The Estero Bluffs trail is a four-mile trail that runs along the coastline throughout the park, offering beautiful views during a walk or run.
 There are short jet-off trails that run east to west and connect the path to Highway 1.
 Sightseeing is the park's main attraction, as you can see gorgeous views of Morro Rock, local wildlife, and native plant species.
 The trail is pretty flat and wide, so it's easy for hikers and casual strollers of all types.

-There is a beach near the San Geronimo Creek, which offers a fantastic place to view tidepools.
-From the trail, climb down the bluffs to the beach and you will see exposed coastal rocks, which are home to mussels, barnacles, limpets, snails, hermit crabs, and sea anemones.
+There is a beach near San Geronimo Creek, which offers a fantastic place to view tidepools.
+From the trail, climb down the bluffs to the beach, and you will see exposed coastal rocks, which are home to mussels, barnacles, limpets, snails, hermit crabs, and sea anemones.

 Visitors are in for a treat if visiting between December and March every year.
 This time of year is whale migration season, and Estero Bluffs State Park provides an excellent place to go whale watching.